 A: Currently, access to the Migration App is controlled via a flag on the back end of the Egnyte platform so that it can be enabled or disabled as needed.
 There is no set policy for disabling Migration App, once it has been disabled.
 However, customers may request to have it disabled to eliminate confusion after onboarding is complete.

-Q: Is there anything special I need to do to “upgrade” from the CMM Agent CLI tool to Migration App?
+Q: Is there anything special I need to do to differently if I was originally using the CMM Agent CLI tool, but now want to use Migration App?

 A: Yes, check out this Helpdesk article for an important prerequisite.